All Episodes

 I know.

-You get a master's in basket weaving, uh, you get a master's in uh in the physical education therapies, uh master's in a master's degree in popular culture.
+You get a master's in physical education, therapies, and a master's degree in popular culture.

-However, the United States of America offers far more interesting programs pertaining to media studies and connectivity.
+However, the United States of America offers far more interesting programs pertaining to media studies and communities.

 Well, that's because our popular culture is probably more perverted than yours.